Skip to main content

 Included meals: Breakfast, Lunch

-• Tour a local organic dairy farm and savor farm-fresh mozzarella during a light lunch and tasting
+• Tour a local, organic dairy farm, and savor freshly made mozzarella, ricotta, and buffalo-milk gelato during a light lunch and tasting served with wine.

-• Travel to nearby Paestum for a guided tour of the Greek and Roman ruins
+• Travel to nearby Paestum for a guided tour of the ancient city’s Greek and Roman ruins.

-• Visit the Archaeological Museum of Paestum to see the famous frescos of the Tomb of the Diver
+• Visit the Archaeological Museum of Paestum to see the Tomb of the Diver, which was created around 470 B.C. and contains a rare Greek wall painting.

-Raise a toast to your trip as you enjoy a farewell drink this evening.
+Raise a toast to your trip—and your fellow travelers—as you enjoy a farewell drink this evening.

 Flight Home